Read Skrilla's guide on the daily fantasy live view, what this view allows you to see from the different contests that are running and how to play.

 Time Till Start: This will change from a countdown timer to ‘LIVE’

 At the top right of the live view page you will see the CONTEST INFO button.
 This contains important information that relates to the contest.

-Matches This tab lists the professional Esports matches that the contest is built around.
+This tab lists the professional esports matches that the contest is built around.
 More information on this further down.

-Scoring This tab shows how points are allocated to the Esports players.
+This tab shows how points are allocated to the esports players.
 More information on this further down.